 At once I was in the Spirit, and behold, a throne stood in heaven, with one seated on the throne.
 And he who sat there had the appearance of jasper and carnelian, and around the throne was a rainbow that had the appearance of an emerald.
 Around the throne were twenty-four thrones, and seated on the thrones were twenty-four elders, clothed in white garments, with golden crowns on their heads.
 From the throne came flashes of lightning, and rumblings and peals of thunder, and before the throne were burning seven torches of fire, which are the seven spirits of God, and before the throne there was as it were a sea of glass, like crystal.
 (Revelation 4:2-6)

-There are many studies on the parallels between the seven spirits of God and the seven colors of the visible light spectrum, but I haven’t found any conclusive evidence as to the specific parallel.
+There are many studies on the parallels between the seven spirits of God and the seven colors of the visible light spectrum, but I haven’t found any conclusive evidence as to the specific similarity.
 I’m quite sure that there is a parallel (since color is VERY important to God – just read the books of Exodus and Numbers!), but for the sake of not speculating, I will not go into detail.
 I believe Brian Chilton does a good job of referencing the biblical symbolism of colors, so that may be a fair place to start.
-(There are lots of others out there as well.)
+(There are lots of other references out there as well.)

 Getting back to the specifics of the color spectrum, one other very obvious observation is that the three primary colors (red, green, blue) are responsible for creating the secondary colors.
 This is in direct parallel to the work of the Father, the Son (Jesus), and the Holy Spirit.